Frequently Asked Questions

 What is the Natural Disaster Transport Subsidy?

-The objective of the program is to provide a subsidy to eligible primary producers and primary production enterprises for costs associated with the transport of fodder and/or water to a property, stock to/from agistment, stock to sale or slaughter, or bee or oyster movements following a declared natural disaster.
+The Natural Disaster Transport Subsidy (NDTS) provides a subsidy to eligible primary producers and primary production enterprises for the cost of transporting fodder and/or water to a property, moving stock to/from agistment, transporting stock to sale or slaughter, or bee or oyster movements following a declared natural disaster.

-The Natural Disaster Relief and Recovery Arrangements (NDRRA) enable the Commonwealth and NSW governments to provide assistance in the event of declared natural disasters.
-The NDRRA defines a natural disaster as one or a combination of the following rapid onset events:
+The Natural Disaster Relief and Recovery Arrangements (NDRRA) defines a natural disaster as one or a combination of the following rapid onset events:

 - bushfire